Home

 Another midwest U.S. fire apparatus manufacturer who delivered Forward Control Fire Trucks on the Jeep FC platform was John Bean Co. of Lansing, Michigan.

-John BeanJohn Bean trucks can often be identified by distinctive covered booster reels (30K JPEG).
+John BeanJohn Bean trucks can sometimes be identified by covered booster reels (30K JPEG).
 This 1963 FC-170 Bean Piston Pumper was originally built for McGuire Air Force Base, then later sold to the Berkeley Heights, New Jersey F.D.

 Since retirement it has been displayed at Chrysler events (70K JPEG) and as of 2008 belongs to Cecil DeLoach at Hook and Ladder Winery in California (see The FC Connection.)